KingTH000/oidc-project/README.md

 ### Features

-  * ✅ **Database Integration**: User credentials are securely stored in a MySQL database, with password hashing handled by `bcrypt`.
+**Database Integration**: User credentials are securely stored in a MySQL database, with password hashing handled by `bcrypt`.
-  * ✅ **User Consent Screen**: After logging in, users are presented with a consent screen detailing the specific permissions (scopes) the client application is requesting.
+**User Consent Screen**: After logging in, users are presented with a consent screen detailing the specific permissions (scopes) the client application is requesting.
-  * ✅ **API Protection**: Includes a protected API endpoint (`/api/posts`) that serves user-specific data from the database.
+**API Protection**: Includes a protected API endpoint (`/api/posts`) that serves user-specific data from the database.
-  * ✅ **Token Introspection**: The API is secured using the standard Token Introspection endpoint (`/introspect`), allowing the API to validate access tokens in a decoupled manner.
+**Local JWT Validation (JWKS)**: Access tokens are issued as JWTs.
+The API validates them locally and efficiently by fetching the provider's public keys from the JWKS endpoint.
-  * ✅ **Custom Scopes**: Implements custom scopes (e.g., `posts.read`) to manage granular access to API resources.
+**Custom Scopes**: Implements custom scopes (e.g., `posts.read`) to manage granular access to API resources.

 -----